PROMPT

 ALTER TABLE my_db.movies ADD COLUMN metadata STRUCT(main_characters VARCHAR[], genre VARCHAR, action INTEGER);

---- populate the column with structured information about characters, genre, and degree of action,
+--- Populate the column with structured information

-UPDATE my_db.movies SET metadata =
+SET metadata = prompt(overview,

 struct:={main_characters: 'VARCHAR[]', genre: 'VARCHAR', action: 'INTEGER'},

-struct_descr:={action: 'rate on a scale from 1 (no) to 5 (a lot) how much action the movie contains'})
+action: 'rate on a scale from 1 (no action) to 5 (high action) how much action the movie contains'

 The resulting metadata

-field is of type STRUCT
+field is a STRUCT

-and can be accessed as follows:
+that can be accessed as follows:

 SELECT title,